henrikmotzkus/AutomationDemo/README.md

 More: https://docs.microsoft.com/en-us/azure/developer/terraform/

     Instructions:
+    0. Install terraform
+    1. Run the commands in the powershell

 ### 7.3.3 (Step 13) Deployment with Github Actions
 In step 4 you deployed a Azure function.
 The code deployment onto the Azure function is achieved with Github actions.
 In \.github\workflows you'll find a workflow to deploy code from Github to the function.